itsunderscores/Instagram-Auto-Claimer-Swapper/README.md

 <hr>

 **Change Log**: 03/14/21 v3
+- Multi-threaded Login, checks all accounts in seconds
 - Fixed proxies (sometimes did not use them)
 - Added more login checks, proxy fixed, logs to file which accounts work/failed
 - Turbo has been improved (Proxy Fixed)